calebrosen/image-manager-opencart/README.md

 # image-manager-opencart

+# Credit:
+This is an adaption of Ghst's Ultra Image Manager module for OpenCart 3.0.3.8.
+Link to their extension: https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=37546

-Image manager for opencart 3.0.3.8.
-Allows multiple image upload and saves state of previous folder
+This extension allows multiple image upload and also saves the path of the previous folder.